Colored HOMFLY-PT polynomials of quasi-alternating $3$-braid knots: Knot invariants from quantum groups

 In 1984, Jones introduced a topological invariant of oriented links through the study of representations of the braid group via certain von Neumann algebras.
 The Jones polynomial was later generalized to a two-variable invariant known as the HOMFLY-PT polynomial.
 Following the seminal work of Witten \cite{Wit}, colored versions of these invariants have been defined by Reshetikhin and Turaev and used to construct new quantum invariants of 3-manifolds \cite{RT1, RT2}.
 In this paper, we are interested in the so-called colored HOMFLY-PT polynomial $H_{[ r]}^{\mathcal{K}} (q, A)$; a two-variable polynomial defined as follows

 where ${}_q\text{tr}_V(z)$ denotes the quantum trace of $z$ \cite{ Klimyk} and $\beta_{\mathcal{K}}$ is a braid word whose closure is the knot $\mathcal{K}$.
 The Reshetikhin-Turaev approach, denoted hereafter RT for short, involves non-diagonal universal $\check R$ matrices that makes the computations of knot invariants somehow cumbersome.
 A more effective method is discussed in \cite{ModernRT1,Mironov:2011ym, Anokhina:2013wka}, where the colored HOMFLY-PT polynomials are viewed in the form of character decomposition.
 This formalism is known as the modified RT-approach.
 The key feature in this approach is that the braiding generators can be expressed in a block structure form.
 This allows a better control of the computation of knot invariants.
 In this article, we use modified RT-approach to compute the symmetric $[r]$-colored HOMFLY-PT polynomials for {\it twisted} generalized hybrid weaving knots.
-We will briefly review the details of this method in the following section.